tylernguyen/tylernguyen.xyz/docs/dotfiles.md

 </div>

-tylernguyen/dotfiles is designed and maintained for cross-platform compatibility, universal behaviors, and a pretty but also fast ZSH shell prompt
+tylernguyen/dotfiles is designed and maintained for cross-platform compatibility, universal behaviors, and a pretty but also fast ZSH shell prompt.

 <div class="grid cards" markdown>